Yacimientos Carboníferos Río Turbio: Privatization and creation of YCRT

 In 1993, then-president Carlos Menem issued the 988 act, which mandated the privatization of YCF through a concession, for a maximum period of 20 years.

 Prior to granting the company in concession, the State executed a rationalization plan for it, including workforce reduction, liquidation of assets, and the transfer to the Santa Cruz province state of several public services previously offered by YCF.

 The privatization would become effective a year later, when a consortium led by the Taselli Group (which came to be a big group at that time, winning the bids for several privatization, that would years later lose) won a public bid for YCF, changing it denomination to YCRT S.A..
-This consortium included several companies, such as Dragados y Obras Portuarias SA (DyOPSA), ELEPRINT S.A., IATE S.A., and the union Federación Argentina de Trabajadores de Luz y Fuerza (FATLyF).
+This consortium included several companies, such as "Dragados y Obras Portuarias SA" (DyOPSA), Eleprint S.A., IATE S.A., and the union (Argentine Federation of Light and Energy Union Workers (Federación Argentina de Trabajadores de Luz y Fuerza, FATLyF).
 It also had technical assessment from Skoda, with no equity participation for the Czech company.

 In the privatization contract, a public subsidy of 22.5 million pesos (equivalent to US$22.5 million at that time) was granted for the first 10 years of private operation.
-Also, the new private company received a new coal contract with the San Nicolás power station (by then, run by the AyEE public energy company, it would be later sold to AES Corporation) that mandated the power station to buy coal from Rio Turbio at a 20% higher mark than the international price.
+Also, the new private company received a new coal contract with the thermal power station of San Nicolás (by then, run by Agua y Energía Eléctrica, a public energy company, it would be later sold to AES Corporation) that mandated the power station to buy coal from Rio Turbio at a 20% higher mark than the international price.
 This was the only power plant in Argentina relying on coal as fuel, all the other thermal plants used oil and gas.

 Still, the Taselli group didn't manage to comply with the minimum production rate, neither with the required investment levels.
 During the time it managed the company, there were layoffs, YCRT machinery was illegally transferred to other companies of the group, and the subsidies also rerouted to other companies (primarily Parmalat).

 In August 2001, the government stopped the subsidy and the San Nicolás power plant halted its coal purchases.
 In January 2002, the Taselli group abandoned the company, which in May declared insolvency procedures.
 For this actions, Sergio Taselli, the businessman behind the Taselli group went to trial, under the alleged crime of fraudulent administration with the aggravating circumstance of being committed to the detriment of the State or public administration.